 Every month, the SSA (Social Security Administration) reports on the statistical data changes that occurred within the past 30 days revealing how key metrics within the disability benefits program were affected.
 These snapshot reports offer current as well as future beneficiaries an idea of where disability benefits fall and how theirs might compare with the national average.
-Below is our summary of February 2017 SSD benefits statistics changed across the United States.
+Below is our summary of February 2017 SSD benefits statistics during the last 30 days.

 Overview of February 2017 SSD Benefits Statistics